 - Enhance risk control and implement risk management.

-- Increase source of income and control asset quality.
+- Increase sources of income and control asset quality.

-- Upgrade digital banking service and become the industry leader.
+- Upgrade digital banking services and become the industry leader.

-- Becoming the most trusted, most efficient financial institution that best understands customers' needs.
+- Become the most trusted and efﬁcient ﬁnancial institution—and the one that best understands customers' needs.